 Fumbi Chima @fumbichima

-After spending several years in leadership roles for Walmart and now CIO at Burberry, Fumbi Chima has since become a champion for diversity.
+After spending several years in leadership roles for Walmart, FOX Networks and Burberry, Fumbi Chima has since become a champion for diversity.

 Chima is also passionate about diversity and women empowerment and currently leads mentoring opportunities for women in STEM.
 She is also a board member of global affairs media network Diplomatic Courier.